15 Global Climate Change

 For climate changes during the Cenozoic Era (the last 65 Ma), there is a detailed chemical record from the coring of deep sea sediments as part of the Ocean Drilling Program.
 Studies of deep-sea sediment use stable carbon and oxygen isotopes obtained from the shells of deep-sea benthic foraminifera that have settled on the ocean floor over millions of years.
 Oxygen isotopes are a proxy indicator of deep-sea temperatures and continental ice volume .

 Oxygen isotopes are an indicator of past climate.
 The two main stable oxygen isotopes are 16O and 18O.
 They both occur in water (H2O) and in the calcium carbonate (CaCO3) shells of foraminifera as the oxygen component of both of those molecules.
 The most abundant and lighter isotope is 16O.
 Since it is lighter, it evaporates more easily from the ocean’s surface as water vapor, which later turns to clouds and precipitation on the ocean and land.

 During geologic times when the climate is cooler, more of this precipitation is locked onto land in the form of glacial ice.
-Consider the giant ice sheets, a mile thick, that covered a large part of North America during the last ice age only 14,000 years ago.
+Consider the giant ice sheets, more than a mile thick, that covered a large part of North America during the last ice age only 14,000 years ago.
 During glaciation, the glaciers effectively lock away more 16O, thus the ocean water and foraminifera shells become enriched in 18O.
 Therefore, a ratio of 18O to 16O (𝛿18O) in calcium carbonate shells of foraminifera is an indicator of past climate.
 The sediment cores from the Ocean Drilling Program record a continuous accumulation of sediment.

 Sediment Cores – Boron-Isotopes and Acidity